Three-loop color-kinematics duality: A 24-dimensional solution space induced by new generalized gauge transformations: Constructing CK-dual solutions

-Since the procedure of constructing and solving the ansatz is similar to the ${\rm tr}(\phi^2)$ case, we will not go into details but only give a brief summary for the ${\rm tr}(\phi^3)$ case.
-An ansatz satisfying the minimal power-counting for the four master numerators have in total 295 parameters.
-After imposing the symmetry and unitarity-cut constraints, we get the final integrand solution with 10 free parameters, which also satisfies all dual Jacobi relations.
+Since the procedure of constructing and solving the ansatz is similar to the ${\rm tr}(\phi^2)$ case, we will not go into details and only give a brief summary for the ${\rm tr}(\phi^3)$ case.
+An ansatz satisfying minimal power-counting for the four master numerators has in total 295 parameters.
+After imposing the symmetry and unitarity constraints, we get the CK-dual integrand solution with 10 free parameters.

-For both form factors, the solution of master numerators using zone variables are given in the ancillary files.
+For both form factors, we give solutions of master numerators in the ancillary files.